Costa Rica

 Organizational Forms

-Associations are groups established by at least 10 members with the goal of pursuing scientific, artistic, sporting, beneficial, entertainment and all others which do not have as their only and exclusive goal profit or gain; societies, unions and associations of mutual aid, of securities and patronage are also specifically named as subject to the law.
-No political associations of any kind are allowed, including those pursuing an end which is physically or legally impossible under the terms listed in Article 631 of the Civil Code.
-(Article 3, Law on Associations) For an association’s activities to be legal, it must be registered in the Registry of Associations, which is managed by the Ministry of the Justice, and is part of the National Registry.
+- Associations are formed by at least 10 members to pursue activities of a scientific, artistic, sporting, charitable, or recreational nature, among others.
+These entities must operate without profit motives.
+The law explicitly includes societies, unions, and mutual aid, securities, and patronage associations under this category.
+Political associations are prohibited, as are organizations pursuing ends that are physically or legally impossible under Article 631 of the Civil Code.
+(Article 3, Law on Associations) For an association’s activities to be legal, it must be registered in the Registry of Associations, which is managed by the Ministry of Justice and is part of the National Registry.
 (Article 5)

-Foundations are defined as “private entities of public service that are established for no profit through the dedication of asset sand with the objective of realizing or helping to realize educational, beneficial, artistic, literary or scientific activities and in general all those that mean social well-being.”
+- Foundations are defined as private, non-profit entities serving the public interest that are established through the allocation of assets to support educational, charitable, artistic, literary, or scientific activities.
 (Article 1, Law on Foundations)

-Community-based organizations are those groups “that wish to organize themselves to carry out integral or specific development activities for the own benefit of the country … in the form of district, cantonal, regional, provincial or national associations, which shall be governed by the provisions of this Act.”
-(Article 15, Ley 3859 – Sobre el Desarrollo de la Comunidad or the Act for Community Development)
+- Community-based organizations are groups that organize “to carry out integral or specific development activities for the benefit of the country.
+These organizations may operate at the district, cantonal, regional, provincial, or national levels and are governed by the Act for Community Development (Ley 3859 – Sobre el Desarrollo de la Comunidad).

 Public Benefit Status